 Knead the dough for exactly 5 mins on a very lightly floured surface.
 When kneading start from a ball shape and push the dough away from you using your palm and then bring back the part further away from you on top of the part closest to you so that you are enveloping a cushion of air between the two folds.
 Keep turning 90 degrees as you knead.

 After kneading for 5 mins, place in a well oiled bowl.
 Cover with a tea towel and allow 45 mins for the dough to rise.
 If you live in a cold place I suggest leaving your dough longer to rise, keep it in a warm place, like near a radiator, or on a pile of newspapers away from a draft.
+Or heat your oven to a 100 degree, turn it off and place the covered bowl of dough inside.
 The dough should double in size and be light and airy, filled with bubbles.